SuolinZhang/RiggingBase/README.md

 If you place the files in new directory, please make sure the projectPath in `build.py` has been modified.
 ## Tests
-The functionalities of the main modules are tested using the TestCase class in unittest.
-After configuration, you can run the tests in the Maya Script Editor by entering
+The functionalities of the main modules are tested based on the TestCase class in unittest.
+After configuration, you can run all the tests in the Maya Script Editor by entering

 `from modules.utils import testing`